Glossary

 Bucket

 A Region is logically divided into several small ranges called bucket.
 TiKV collects query statistics by buckets and reports the bucket status to PD.
-For details, see the Bucket design doc.
+For more information, see the Bucket design doc.

 C